 Kent Young Farmer’s Clubs

 The Kent County Show has a small working dairy on site, with milking competitions.
 This is the ideal opportunity to see cows being milked and a chance to ask the farmers about the process milk goes through from udder to shelf.
-When not being milked the dairy cattle will be housed in the main livestock marquee.
+When not being milked the dairy cattle are housed in the main livestock marquee.

 Poultry and Egg Show